Ghosts (Gotham): Plot

 While Falcone (John Doman) and Lee (Morena Baccarin) attend Mario's funeral, Gordon (Ben McKenzie) tries to enter but is stopped by Bullock (Donal Logue), who states that Falcone may want him dead if he ever sees him.
 While they leave, Falcone watches Gordon from a distance.
 Meanwhile, Cobblepot (Robin Lord Taylor) attends a press conference programmed by his deputy chief of staff, Tarquin.
 After the press leaves, Tarquin Stemmel (Dave Quay) informs Cobblepot that he arranged an interview with Margaret Hearst (Jan Maxwell), an interviewer who can take "his legacy on a national scale".
 After Hearst leaves, Cobblepot sees his father Elijah Van Dahl (Paul Reubens) in the hallway.

 Returning to his apartment, Gordon finds Zsasz (Anthony Carrigan) waiting for him as a "messenger".
 He states that Gordon messed it up, and it's only a matter of time before Falcone dispatches him to kill Gordon.
-On Selina's (Camren Bicondova) place, Selina confronts Maria (Ivana Miličević) for abandoning her, who claims that she had to run and she couldn't run faster because of Selina so she had to leave her on an orphanage.
-Selina refuses to acknowledge it and tells her to leave.
-In the GCPD, Fox (Chris Chalk) shows Gordon and Bullock the corpse of a girl who was found undressed on the train tracks and died in her way to the hospital.
+At Selina's (Camren Bicondova) place, Selina confronts Maria (Ivana Miličević) for abandoning her.
+Maria tries to explain her reason but Selina refuses to acknowledge it and makes her leave.
+At the GCPD, Fox (Chris Chalk) shows Gordon and Bullock the corpse of a girl who was found undressed on the train tracks and died on her way to the hospital.
 Fox states that before she appeared, the marks signal an electrical current on her but the weird part is that three days ago, she was stabbed and taken to the morgue and yet she appeared the night before.
 Lee confronts Gordon in the GCPD after unsuccessfully demanding his arrest and claims that he's the "real virus" for entering into people's lives and destroying them.

-In Dahl Manor, Cobblepot wakes up in the night to find a certificate broken and Dahl's spirit in front of him, who wants to help him.
-He tells Cobblepot that "he's not to be trusted" before disappearing.
-Then, Cobblepot is informed by the police that someone dug up Dahl's corpse.
+In Dahl Manor, Cobblepot wakes up in the night to encounter Dahl's spirit, who wants to help him.
+Cobblepot is then informed by the police that someone dug up Dahl's corpse.
 Gordon and Bullock go to the morgue to ask the night manager, Dwight Pollard (David Dastmalchian) about the revived corpse.
 Dwight claims that nothing weird has happened on the morgue and is shocked to discover the corpse gone but Gordon notices a bloody smiley on his clothes.
-Gordon and Bullock decide to follow Dwight after discovering that he worked on Indian Hill.
-Maria arrives at Wayne Manor where she brings a box that intended to give to Selina but Bruce (David Mazouz) decides to bring it to her.
+They decide to follow Dwight after discovering that he worked at Indian Hill.
+Maria arrives at Wayne Manor where she brings a box that intended to give to Selina, but Bruce (David Mazouz) decides to bring it to her.
 Selina opens the box to find all her belongings when she was young and she forgives Maria.
 Falcone meets with Lee, who claims that Gordon is the only one responsible and Falcone is the only one to ever kill him.
 Falcone decides to have him killed but makes Lee know that this will affect her too.